Aid91/py_openthesaurus/README.md

 ### Licence

-Even though this project is under MIT license, please check information about **OpenThesaurus** licensing and API limitations from the following link: [API](https://www.openthesaurus.de/about/api), in the case your software will need an exhaustive amount of synonym requests in a short period of time.
+Even though this project is under MIT license, please check information about **OpenThesaurus** licensing and API limitations from the following link [API](https://www.openthesaurus.de/about/api), in the case your software will need an exhaustive amount of synonym requests in a short period of time.